AWSinAction/lambda/README.md

 # AWS in Action: Lambda

-The example demonstrates how you can automaically resize images that are upload into a S3 Bucket.
+This example demonstrates how you can automaically resize images that are uploaded into a S3 Bucket.
 Therfore two S3 buckets are created.
 One that contains the original files and one that contains the resized images.

 ## Setup